MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ## Using the Source Code Explorer

-Once you have created a workspace and mapped your project you can start working with the _Source Code Explorer_.
+Once you've created a workspace and mapped your project, you can start working with the _Source Code Explorer_.

 To open the Source Code Explorer, select the **Version Control > TFS/VSTS > Source Control Explorer**: